-The Grapevine Creek Fire has burned 34,882 acres and is 77% contained.
+The Grapevine Creek Fire has burned 34,883 acres and is 96% contained.

 Hemphill County: Hemphill County submitted a Disaster Summary Outline to TDEM on March 3.
 Hemphill County issued a disaster declaration on February 27.
-The shelter at the high school in Canadian closed on February 29.

 Hutchinson County: The County Judge issued a disaster declaration on February 27, a Disaster Summary Outline on March 1, an update submitted on March 2, a disaster declaration continuation and Letter to the Governor on March 4.
 A request for a Fire Management Assistant Grant (FMAG) was submitted and approved by FEMA on February 27 for the Smokehouse Creek Fire (FM-5488-TX).
 Mandatory evacuation orders were issued for Meadowlark, Arroyo Verde, Sage Mesa, Bugbee, Double Diamond, Arrowhead, Sanford, Miami, and Maverick Village.
 The city of Borger relocated the agriculture supply point from the current location at the Hutchinson County Airport to 407 Industrial Blvd in Borger.
 A shelter at the Johnson Park Youth Center in Borger remains open.
 There will be a USDA meeting in Hutchinson County on March 7 for animal carcass removal.